-Companies get the most out of Elemental if they are:
+Your company will get the most out of Elemental if you:

-- Looking to do something transformational for their business, such as expand their product, customer base, equity outcomes, and/or geographic reach
+- Are looking to do something transformational for your business, such as expand your product, customer base, equity outcomes and/or geographic reach

-- Building solutions that create good quality, local jobs for people who live in frontline communities and are committed to diversity, equity, and inclusion (DEI)
+- Are building solutions that create good quality, local jobs for people who live in frontline communities and are committed to diversity, equity and inclusion (DEI)

-- Engaged CEOs and executive teams who want to be an active part of a global ecosystem of change-makers
+- Are an engaged CEO with a diverse executive team that wants to be an active part of a global ecosystem of change-makers